Development charges

 - at either the site plan application date or the zoning bylaw amendment application date, whichever is later

-- if neither applies, the charge is calculated on the date the building permit is issued
+- if neither applies, the charge is calculated as of the date the building permit is issued

 Paid:

-- all other residential development charges are paid in full before an occupancy permit is issued
+- all other residential development charges are to be paid in full before an occupancy permit can be issued

 - all other development types must pay development charges before the building permit is issued

-- non-profit housing developments are exempt from development charges
+- non-profit housing developments are exempt from municipal development charges

 Interest charges